 The Company ensures that employees assisting the duties of Audit & Supervisory Board Members follow the orders of the Audit & Supervisory Board Members, and that Directors, supervisors, etc. do not unreasonably limit the orders of the Audit & Supervisory Board Members given to such employees.

-- D. Systems related to reporting to an Audit & Supervisory Board Member - Systems of reporting to Audit & Supervisory Board Members by Directors and employees
+D. Systems related to reporting to an Audit & Supervisory Board Member

+Board Members.